> Uploading knowledge... _

 An example with the default locale set at device level, that matches the app locale

 Now, let's add some complexity.
-This time, we will select "English (United Kindom)" as language but set the regionas "Italy".
+This time, we will select "English (United Kingdom)" as language but set the region to "Italy".
 What happens in this case?
-The locale at both device and app level is still "English (United Kindom)".
+The locale at both device and app level is still "English (United Kingdom)".
 Why?
-Because the language selected is already a specific dialect, that represents itself a locale (because it is a combination of language and region).
-So the "region" settings in this case is completely ignored, and Bundle.preferredLocalization will return again en-GB.
+Because the language selected is already a specific dialect, that represents itself a locale (it's a combination of language and region).
+So the "region" setting is completely ignored, and Bundle.preferredLocalization will return en-GB again — still an exact match, still CLDR distance 0.

 An example of dialect (language + region) selected as language and region that doesn't match the dialect one.